 What is involved in corneal transplant surgery?

 In the late 20th century, eye surgery has reached a remarkable level of efficiency, effectiveness, and relative comfort.
 Corneal transplant surgery is the most successful of all transplant procedures, and techniques are improving constantly.

-The surgeon uses a high-tech instrument to remove the distorted cornea and to cut out a similar "button" from the donor cornea.
+The surgeon uses high-tech instrumentation to remove the distorted cornea and to cut out a similar "button" from the donor cornea.
 Looking through a surgical microscope, the surgeon places the donor cornea button in the round hole of the patient's cornea and stitches them together with sutures much finer than a human hair.
 It takes six to nine months before vision stabilizes, and eyeglasses or contact lenses can be prescribed.
 Individual cases vary a great deal; therefore, time frames mentioned above are very general.